Reading including phonics

 Using STAR (select, teach, activate and review) techniques children learn and use new vocabulary.

 Children use the skills acquired to read independently.
-Children will regularly visit the library during this session.
+Children will regularly visit the book corner or library during this session.
+Opportunities for children to share and recommed books to peers ans well as listen to recommendations from the teacher.

 As well as teaching reading for instruction, we are keen to establish a love of reading in our pupils.
 Reading for pleasure is vital for children to become lifelong readers who engage and respond to texts.
 Our aim is to work with families to ensure that their children develop confident and motivated reading habits.
 Reading areas are established in classrooms.
 Pupils will see adults modelling social reading, reading aloud and informal conversations about books that we enjoy.
 Pupils of all ages benefit from being read to by adults and enjoy sharing books and stories.